Significant business disruption

-For any company which would experience significant business disruption, the best option would be to have a leased line with a backup failover line (either FTTC or ADSL).
+For any company that experiences significant business disruption, the best option would be to have a leased line with a backup failover line (either FTTC or ADSL).
 Unfortunately, this option is expensive and for many companies it’s not economical, so an alternative would be to have two internet connections with the ideal scenario being both a Virgin cable connection and BT FTTC.

 For many locations this is not an option, as Virgin do not have their cable service everywhere or the cost may be prohibitive, so you might need to look at alternative internet continuity solutions.